mmedum/prometheus-workshop/README.md

 - Extending a demo application with Prometheus scraping using built-in and custom metrics
 - Adding Grafana dashboard to represent Prometheus metrics
-- Defining rules for triggering of alerts
+- Defining rules for triggering alerts
 - Quick overview of exporters to infrastructure tooling

 This workshop focuses on presenting a modern approach for collecting metrics